 After this, she will share with you all of your treatment options ranging from pharmaceutical to supplements, diet, and additional treatment options, and together you will pick the best course of action.

 Your diet will ultimately make or break your treatment plan.
-If you require a specialized diet to help you regain your health, Marian will ensure you have meal plans with shopping lists and recipes, all the tips and tricks for living in and outside of the home, and more.
+If you require a specialized diet to help you regain your health, Marian with Road to Living Whole will ensure you have meal plans with shopping lists and recipes, all the tips and tricks for living in and outside of the home, and more.
 The transition will be effortless, the medications and/or supplements will do their job effectively and you'll be well on your way to regaining your health quickly.

 No Appointment Necessary Meal Plans and Labs